Whispers

 Walk around the sculpture.

-• What is the shape that separates the two heads?
-The half circle that is the ear.
+What is the shape that separates the two heads?

-• Witness the comfort and ease and contentment that comes from listening closely to a loved one.
-Sharing secrets.
-Sharing deep and lasting bonds.
+Their expressions suggest the comfort, ease, and contentment that comes from listening closely to a loved one as you share secrets and deep, lasting bonds.